 Chris and Belinda Russell moved to Reading with a small team in 2001.
 The team focused on engaging with “un-churched” young people.

 One key element of creating space for this mission was the reordering of the building’s interior.
 During the reordering, we met at All Saints Parish Hall (off the Bath Road) and St Mary’s (Reading Minster).
 The reordering was finally completed in November 2004 and the church reopened for use!

-We also have a range of small groups (which include young adults who transition from youth into adulthood) meeting in homes across Reading (of course - we are a church after all).
-We have social get togethers when we're in the mood for a jolly, as well as seasonal services (Holy Week and Christmas) and worship spaces.
+We also have some small groups meeting in homes across Reading (of course - we are a church after all).
+We have social get togethers when we're in the mood for a jolly, as well as seasonal services (Holy Week and Christmas) and so much more.
 We also gather annually as a church family for a weekend, which is old skool fun times.

 2015 to 2017

 In June 2015, Chris Russell set out our intention as a community to tirelessly pursue the embodied concept of ‘with’.
 As part of this, we embarked on an 18 month review process, facilitated by Rev Neil Warwick.
 One very visible way the review impacted our church life was the amalgamation of our 2 services (3:30pm & 6pm) into one ‘Service 0’.
 From October 2015 we began meeting all together at 2pm.